alexanderkrauck/intabular/TargetCapabilities.md

 The system maintains a **semantic schema** that describes what the data *means* in business terms, while automatically managing the underlying syntactic structure to support those semantics.

+### AGI aware software architecture

+AGI will eventually build an even more advanced semantic layer around information management.
+This is but a draft on how an initial version might unfold itself.
+In order to enable this, the structure is created in a modular and adaptive way.
+Ultimately it can be imagined as a "knowledge core" that is managed by intabular.
+Any information that wants to become part of the knowledge effectively will need to pass the knowledge gatekeeping system which intabular provides a possible implementation for.
+However, there could be other more advanced implementations for this.

+Intabular attempts to not only provide the first ever implementation of this but instead it also attempts to showcase the general philosophy of how a gatekeeper can be imagined in a general sense.
+We suspect that any AGI like system will need to have its own knowledge core managed by a very advanced gatekeeper.
+In the following we attempt to visually showcase how intabular attempts to do that.

 ## 🛣️ Implementation Strategy

 ### **Phase 1: Core Semantic CRUD** *(Current)*